MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/debugging-a-webpage.md

    ![The 'Microsoft Edge Tools: Targets' panel displays 'Launch Instance' and 'Generate launch.json' buttons](./debugging-a-webpage-images/targets-buttons.png)

+   **Generating a DevTools-oriented launch.json:**

 1. Select **Generate launch.json** to create a `launch.json` in your project.
+This must be a longer file that's created by DevTools, as shown in [The launch.json file for the DevTools extension](./launch-json.md), not a short, more generic file created by Visual Studio Code.
+See also [Deleting or re-creating launch.json](./troubleshooting.md#deleting-or-re-creating-launchjson) in _Troubleshooting the DevTools extension_.

 1. In `launch.json`, add the URL of your project.
 If you leave URL empty, the default page is displayed.

 1. Save `launch.json`.

-When you choose to debug your project in Visual Studio Code it will automatically launch the browser and open the Developer Tools showing the URL you specified in your `launch.json`.
+When you choose to debug your project in Visual Studio Code, whether you use DevTools UI features or the usual Visual Studio Code UI features, it will automatically launch the browser and open the Developer Tools, showing the URL you specified in your `launch.json` file.

 <!-- ====================================================================== -->